JuliaFinance/BusinessDays.jl/README.md

 # 4025.424090 seconds (31.22 G allocations: 2.272 TB, 8.14% gc time)
 ```

 It's important to point out that **cache is disabled by default**.
-So, in order to take advantage of high speed computation provided by this package, one must call `initcache` function.
+So, in order to take advantage of high speed computation provided by this package, one must call `BusinessDays.initcache` function.

 ##Usage
 ```julia